quorum1/governance/flows/q-git.md

 The process through which Working Releases are created and eventually launched.

 1. **Creation:** A new Working Release is created.
-2. **Development:** The Development Process is followed to gather and approve contributions to the Working Release.
+2. **Development:** The Development Process is followed to gather and approve Contributions to the Working Release.
 3. **Finalization:** The Working Release is reviewed, edited, submitted for various levels of feedback & approval, and ultimately either approved or returned for another round of development.
 4. **Launch:** After final approval, a Working Release becomes the new Live Release.

 ### Development Process

-The process through which contributions and drafted and eventually approved for inclusion in a Working Release.
+The process through which Contributions and drafted and eventually approved for inclusion in a Working Release.

-1. **Drafting:** A contribution is drafted.
+1. **Drafting:** A Contribution is drafted.
-2. **Iteration:** A contribution is submitted for inclusion in a Working Release, and iterated upon with one or more Sponsors.
+2. **Iteration:** A Contribution is submitted for inclusion in a Working Release, and iterated upon with one or more Sponsors.
-3. **Merges:** A contribution may optionally be merged with other contributions.
+3. **Merges:** A Contribution may optionally be merged with other Contributions.
-4. **Approvals:** A contribution is either approved or rejected for inclusion in a Working Release.
+4. **Approvals:** A Contribution is either approved or rejected for inclusion in a Working Release.

 ## Release Process Detail

+This process is structured with a higher level of formality because it is our primary safeguard ensuring that only high quality, well-considered changes make it into our governance repo.

 ### Release Roles